 After you wear everyday casual clothing like underwear and jeans and tee shirts, you throw it in your hamper and wash them when you need to.
 It makes sense to do the same thing with your suit by taking it to the dry cleaners, right?
 Not really.

 Dry cleaning your suit after every few wears might be your first instinct, but hold off on that.
 Because of the chemical process involved, dry cleaning can actually reduce the lifespan of your suit.
 Do take your suit to the dry cleaners if there’s a stain that can’t be spot cleaned or a smell that just won’t go away after airing it out.
-Otherwise, check out the following tips for how to clean a suit and care for it properly without taking it to the cleaners.
+Otherwise, check out the following tips for how to clean a suit at home.

 Use a steam cleaner to press your suit

 In a pinch, you can use a steamer to remove minor stains and marks.
 It also helps freshen up the fabric to prevent smells.
 Make sure to use a steamer and not a dry iron, which can burn the delicate fibers in your suit.

 Before you steam your suit, hang it on a hanger and brush it clean first (more on that in the next section).
 It should be free of dust and dirt; otherwise, your steamer can permanently set stains.
 Using the lowest setting on your steamer, pull the fabric taut, and move the steamer from top to bottom.
 Pull the trigger to release steam every few seconds.
 Slow down if wrinkles aren’t coming out; you might be moving too quickly.
 Pay attention to the back of your jacket and around the elbows, where wrinkles tend to form.

 The more you take care of your suits between wears, the less often you’ll have to take them to the dry cleaners.
 Think of it as suit care as a preventative measure.